Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 Another long wait.
 Traffic was good, there was a place to stop but for some reason, nobody was stopping.

 Lesson 2: Backup plans are important when hitchhiking.
-If I had waited, say 4 hours and still hadn’t gotten a ride, I’d’ve just gone back to spend one more night in around Lake Tekapo and tried again the next day.
+If I had waited, say 4 hours and still hadn’t gotten a ride, I’d’ve just gone back to spend one more night in Lake Tekapo and tried again the next day.
 It’s a very pretty area anyway.

 Lady Luck smiled at me around the 90-minute mark and a lovely gentleman who liked to drive a bit as if in NASCAR took me as his convo partner all the way to Christchurch.
 He was a good driver and I didn’t feel massively unsafe though.
-And always kept it under the limit.
+And always kept it under the speed limit.

 We stopped in Geraldine for some meat pies, the food Kiwis are most proud of for some reason.